-- 1. Unscrew the filter wheel access cover. - 2.
-With the spectrograph powered on, check the filter position ID number shown in the software.
+- Unscrew the filter wheel access cover. - 2.
+The filter position ID number is shown in the software.

-NOTES: The filter position accessible via the access hole has an ID number 3 less than the filter position in the optical path.
+NOTE: The filter position accessible via the access hole has an ID number 3 less than the filter position in the optical path.
 Refer to the table below: